micmejia/bible-dump/AMPC/Deuteronomy/Deut 10.md

-So I [Moses] made an ark of acacia wood and hewed two tables of stone like the first, and went up the mountain [^a]with the two tables of stone in my [one] hand.
+So I [Moses] made an ark of acacia wood and hewed two tables of stone like the first, and went up the mountain with the two tables of stone in my [one] hand.